thorstenkramm/ansible-by-examples/README.md

 ```

-Delete the first test container with `lxc delete first-test --force`.
+Delete the first test container with `incus delete first-test --force`.

 ### Clone the repo